DanielRJohnson/Glimmer/README.md

  - Static typing means that the language makes some concessions to determine the type of every object in the program before the program even runs.
 This leads to many less weird runtime errors, less crashes = good.
 These concessions include:
      - manually fixing fn arguments and return type
      - containers must hold only one type
-     - all branches of an `if` expression must match types
+     - all branches of an `ife` expression must match types

 ```
 >> 1 + "string"